SSWConsulting/SSW.Rules.Content/rules/share-your-developer-secrets-securely/rule.md

 #### Do not store secrets in appsettings.Development.json

 The `appsettings.Development.json` file is meant for storing development settings.
 It is not meant for storing secrets.
-This is a bad practice because it means that the secrets are stored in source control, which is insecure.
+This is a bad practice because it means that the secrets are stored in source control, which is not secure.

 ![](development-json.jpg)